Tuesday, December 11, 2018

 The Catalpa Tree

-Irene would then walk across the the Old Toll Bridge between Springfield and West Springfield, the current Memorial Bridge being at that time not yet constructed.
-Crossing the old bridge was always a challenge.
+Irene would then walk across the new Memorial Bridge between Springfield and West Springfield that had been constructed to replace an old wooden bridge that had become decrepit.
+Crossing the old bridge had always been a challenge.
 Irene cringed at the sounds of the creaking boards and the clopping hooves of the big, dray horses as they hauled the rumbling delivery carts across the wooden bridge.
-Through the small open spaces between the boards of the floor of the bridge, Irene could see the rushing water of the mighty Connecticut below.
-It didn't seem so bad in winter, when ice covered the water, but in the spring especially it was slightly unnerving to see the current passing beneath so intensely.
+Through the small open spaces between the boards of the floor of the old bridge, Irene could see the rushing water of the mighty Connecticut below.
+It didn't seem so bad in winter, when ice covered the water, but in the spring especially it was slightly unnerving to see the swift current passing beneath so intensely.
+Irene was glad for the sidewalks on the 1922 replacement.

-Irene always recalled these visits to West Springfield as great fun.
+Irene always considered these visits to West Springfield as great fun.
 After Uncle Vincent went to work at eight o'clock, she and her aunt had the whole day to themselves.
 First the breakfast dishes were washed and put away.
-Then it was time for girl things like sewing, and best of all, crocheting.
-They often sang as they worked, usually melodramatic old tunes like "Please, Mr. Conductor," which was about the plight of a child trying to get home to his mother, "before God takes her away" and attempting to prevail on the goodness of the train conductor.
+Then it was time for "girl things" like sewing, and best of all, crocheting.
+They often sang as they worked, usually melodramatic old show tunes like "Please, Mr. Conductor," which was about the plight of a penniless child trying to get home to his mother, "before God takes her away" and attempting to prevail on the goodness of the train conductor.

-Planting the tree that day reminded Grandpa DeGriere of how during the time when 124 Hood Street was being built, while he was working on the sub-flooring for the first floor, he ran out of the rough timber he was using.
+While planting the tree that day, Grandpa DeGriere was reminded of how, during the time when 124 Hood Street was being built, as he was working on the sub-flooring for the first floor, he ran out of the rough timber he was using.
 He didn't need much more, just a couple feet.
-It was then that he noticed the discarded FOR SALE sign the realtor had left from when they had purchased the lot.
+It was then that he noticed the discarded FOR SALE sign the realtor had left behind from when they had purchased the lot.

-"Rose, hand me that sign," he asked his wife, who was helping him that day.
-She reached for the sign and handed it to him.
-Sure enough, it fit perfectly and he quickly nailed it into place.
-They both laughed to see how the sign had become permanently embedded in their house, where it would be visible to them every time they went down the cellar stairs.
+"Rose, hand me that sign," he asked his wife, who was watching him plant the tree.
+She reached for the sign and handed it to him and sure enough, it fit perfectly.
+Grandpa quickly nailed it into place.
+They both laughed considering how the sign had now become permanently embedded in their house where it would be visible to them every time they went down the cellar stairs.
 Perhaps the laughter stood out in his memory because Grandfather and Grandmother DeGriere didn't always laugh in the years that followed.
 A lot would happen in the neighborhood surrounding that Catalpa tree.

 Sunday, October 28, 2018